riscv-software-src/riscv-perf-model/CodingStyle.md

 ### General rules

+   * Branch naming must include your username and a very brief description of the issue at hand.
+For example, fix for issue 1234 which might be a seg fault in LSU: git branch knutel/issue_1234_lsu_seg_fault
    * Any bug fix/enhancement _must be accompanied_ with a test that
      illustrates the bug fix/enhancement.
 No test == no acceptance.
    * Testing can be either be made within an existing test or the